-BOARD CHAIR AND CEO RELATIONSHIP
+BOARD CHAIR AND CFO RFI ATIONSHIP

-The board chair is usually viewed as the primary point of contact between the board and the CEO.
-The two people communicate regularly about board meeting agendas, major issues and expectations.
+The board chair is usually the primary point of contact between the board and the chief executive of the district.
+The two people communicate regularly about board meeting agendas, major issues, and expectations.
 Together, they identify and plan how to address issues that require attention by the board and CEO.
 The chair is often a sounding board for the CEO and ensures that he or she has the support necessary to do an excellent job.